Exploiting segmentation labels and representation learning to forecast therapy response of PDAC patients: Experiments

+In the following, we report the classification performance of the individual pipeline components as well as the overall pipeline in our experimental evaluation.
+We use the Matthew's correlation coefficient (MCC) \cite{matthews1975comparison} as the main metric of our evaluation due to its clear advantages over other metrics \cite{chicco2020advantages}, most prominently, its robustness to class imbalance.
+For the sake of completeness, we also report the binary accuracy (unweighted) as well as the area under the receiver-operator characteristic curve (AUC-ROC), however we stress that these results should be interpreted with caution as they are susceptible to class imbalance.
+We perform each experiment with $5$ random seeds and report the standard deviation of the runs.
+As a baseline, we train our classifier model without modifications on the input CT-scan.
+We use an input shape of $256 \times 256 \times 256$ for this baseline.
+In the following configurations we can reduce this shape without losing the image resolution thanks to learned cropping.
+We compare this set of experiments to each incremental change introduced above.
+Cropping not only reduces the input to relevant features for the classification network, but also allows to lift the resolution limit.
+In the case where we only use a slice classifier to crop in the $z$-dimension we perform centre cropping in the $x$ and $y$ direction, whereby we exploit the fact that the pancreas is located centrally in the abdomen.
 Our findings are summarised in \autoref{tab:results}.
 The baseline model predicts almost random outputs, with an MCC score close to zero and a high standard deviation between the different runs.
-A simple pre-processing step to classify each slice as containing pancreas or not and thus allowing a cropping operation of the scan along the $z$-direction already improves the results considerably (\textbf{slice cropping}).
+A simple pre-processing step to classify each slice whether it contains the pancreas and thus allowing a cropping operation of the scan along the $z$-direction already improves the results considerably (\textbf{slice cropping}).
 We suspect that an important reason to this is that by cropping, we can train on higher resolution input images without reaching hardware limits and reduce the scan to its relevant anatomical regions.
 However, the deviation between runs within this setting is still remarkably high.
-This variation is reduced by using a segmentation model to additionally crop in the $x$ and $y$ directions (\textbf{informed $x$/$y$-cropping}), and even further by adding the segmentations as input to the classifier (\textbf{segmentation forwarding}).
+This variation is reduced by using a segmentation model to additionally crop in the $x$ and $y$ directions (\textbf{informed $x$/$y$-cropping}) instead of na\"ive centre cropping, and even further by adding the segmentations as input to the classifier (\textbf{segmentation forwarding}).
+Reusing the feature extractor of the segmentation \textit{DynU-Net} model and \textbf{transfer learning} it as a classification network did not yield a notable improvement in terms of test metrics.
+However, this model is much smaller and thus less computational intensive, which allowed a $2.5\times$ average training speed-up as well as a substantially decreased energy consumption.
+Lastly, the introduction of an additional \textbf{triplet loss} term on the intermediate representations of our classification network further improves the metrics.
+We reach a final MCC of $33.1\%$ on average with a standard deviation of $2.2\%$.
+MCC is a more pessimistic metric than accuracy, which is at $67.2\%$ ($36-41/57$ patients over 5 runs), but very robust to class imbalances, which is important in our dataset.
+These results are visually summarised in \autoref{fig:violin}.